Taking the Mystery out of Social Security

 If I expire before age 62, you folks will benefit from my early out by having my SS contributions available to you.

 A person can read books and articles about when to take Social Security.
-Educating oneself always a good thing.
+Educating oneself is always a good thing.
 Still, a person has to stick a wet finger in the air and make a guess.
 The winds of longevity may blow, or not.
-We all have to put our stake in the ground, and either start drawing Social Security, or choose to wait.
+We all have to put our stake in the ground, and choose to start drawing Social Security, or choose to wait.

 The more I try to make my own logical, evidence based plan, the more I like Lu Ann's advice.